-Application note – Monitoring biomolecular conformational dynamics with the EI-FLEX system: A quantitative smFRET approach
+Application note – Monitoring biomolecular conformational dynamics: A quantitative approach

 Format